Archive for August, 2009

 - hydrophobic substances such as vegetable oil are (32)

 - hydrophobic substances like vegetable oil are (4)

 - palm oil car (2)

 - hydrophobic substances (2)

-- substances that nonpolar (1)
+- substances similar to car oil (1)

 The sidewall provides the lateral stability for the tire.
 The thicker the sidewall, the more stability the tire will posses.
 The sidewall also helps to protect the body piles

 Cap piles are only added on high speed tires.
 These are extra layers of polyester fabric which helps to keep everything in place.

 Layers added to the tire for durability and stability.
 The more layers, or plies, the more durable the tire.
 Typical car tires have two plies while a jet airliner tire may have as many as 30 plies.

 The inner liner serves as the main surface responsible for containing the air.